devimam/electricity/README.md

 # electricity

-A web based project for Bangladesh electricity bill calculation
+A web based project for Bangladesh electricity bill and power factor calculation.

 ## Getting Started